As yet unnamed...my friend David West suggests PELT (Pete's Extremely

 p0000035 (click for 1792 x 1200 JPG, about 330k) shows the rear suspension.
 The suspension element was made using an old exhaust bushing, so giving rubber in shear.
 But this turned out a bit 'soft', so I stuck in a piece of rubber on top of it - it works nicely.
 The suspension pivots on nylon bushings.
 You can also see the rear drum brake (not strictly necessary with twin Hopes on the front, but I had the hub so thought I might as well use it...) and the seat angle adjustment.
 I have some longer bits of alloy for when the seat is right forward.
 Also visible is the 'kink' in the drive chain and the two pulleys...not intentional really, and I should be able to get away with one, or maybe zero, pulleys if I get round to making a 'Mark II'..

-Incidentally, this system gives a very 'clean' stoker area, with the chain to the freewheel running forwards, and the transmission chain way down low.
-This should make it even easier to persuade stokers to have a go.
+down low.
+This should make it even easier to persuade stokers to have a

-Also incidentally, the extra length of thread protruding below the front seat mounting block clamps is intentional - it allows me to attach the seat to the S-327 recumbent easily - it has a rather deeper square-section main beam.
+the seat to the S-327 recumbent easily - it has a rather deeper square-section

 (click here for Page 2)